 - Quick, full recovery is common in children receiving appropriate antimicrobial treatment → > 95% of cases resolve completely.

-- Acute osteomyelitis in adults often relapses and transforms into chronic osteomyelitis.
+- Acute osteomyelitis in adults often transforms into chronic osteomyelitis.

 - Chronic osteomyelitis